-China reports first death from H5N6 bird flu strainMay 7th, 2014 in Diseases, Conditions, Syndromes /
+China reports first death from H5N6 bird flu strainMay 7, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 A Chinese man has died from the H5N6 strain of bird flu, in what is believed to be the world's first case of human infection from the virus subtype, state media and experts said.

 Tests showed the 49-year-old man, from Nanchong in the southwestern province of Sichuan, had contracted the virus, the official Xinhua news agency said late Tuesday citing local health authorities.

 The patient had been exposed to dead poultry and was initially diagnosed as having pneumonia, the report said, adding that authorities said people who had had close contact with him have shown no symptoms.

 Experts believe the infection is an individual case and the risk of further infection is low, it said.

 ProMED-mail, a reporting system run by the US-based International Society for Infectious Diseases, said on its website: "To the best of our knowledge, this is the 1st human case of H5N6."